gerp-project/.github/profile/README.md

 In maintaining the Azure Kubernetes Service Github Actions, we found ourselves making edits across over a dozen repos that each held an action.

-While hacky local scripting could work around this, we wanted a way to keep the templates for things like bug reports and issues synchronized across our repos.
+While hacky local scripting could work around this, we wanted a clean way to keep the templates for things like bug reports and issues synchronized across our repos.

 For the Microsoft 2022 Hackathon we decided to create GERP to solve this problem.